Banging Toolbox

 Here’s what to do after you the remove door knob faceplate.

-- The mounting screws of the whole assembly will be exposed once the cover is removed.
-Try to search for further recessed screws or fasteners that might not have been visible with the cover plate attached and loosen them.
+1. The mounting screws of the whole assembly will be exposed once the cover is removed.
+Try to search for further recessed screws or fasteners that might not have been visible with the cover plate attached.

-- Remove the mounting screws.
-If you intend to reuse the door knob, make sure to keep them in a safe place.
+2. Remove the mounting screws.
+If you intend to reuse the door knob, make sure to keep the hardware in a safe place for later projects.

 What if the door knob is locked?
 How do you remove it?